haziq21/kichn/docs/websocket-api.md

 ### Create

 The `create` action creates a new kitchen.

-If this message is sent from a client, the client is expected to generate the new kitchen's ID.
+> This message is only sent by the server, not the client.

 #### Data object format